Vancouver Aquarium: The Wild Coast

 This is an outdoor gallery that includes several pools, including the Marine Mammal Rescue exhibit in which several pinniped species (harbour seals, Steller's sea lions, and a California sea lion) are rotated in display.
 Sea otters are also permanently on display here, along with a "surge pool" where visitors are able to touch British Columbian invertebrates.

 Treasures of the B.C.
 Coast

 This gallery is a series of separate exhibits that simulate the various aquatic environments on the BC coast.
 A giant pacific octopus, rockfish, sea stars, sea urchins, and anemones are among the animals here.
 In 2021, the Vancouver Aquarium opened the Marine Rescue Exhibit where visitors can meet ambassador animals from the Marine Mammal Rescue Centre.

 Tropics Gallery

 This gallery contains a large display of tropical fish and other animals, including blacktip reef sharks and a green sea turtle named Schoona.

+Schoona moved to Ripley's Aquarium in Toronto, Canada in January 2023.

 Amazon Rainforest

 A number of freshwater fish, snakes, caimans, sloths, birds, and other creatures from the Amazon inhabit this gallery.